Fraud BlockerWealth Transfer Strategies

 Wealth Transfer Strategies

-Benjamin Franklin once penned, the only certainties in this world are death and taxes.
-While the two entities often stand independent of one another, the two are habitually intertwined in the financial planning realm.
+Benjamin Franklin famously wrote, “In this world, nothing can be said to be certain except death and taxes."
+While the two entities often stand independent of one another, in the financial planning realm, the two are habitually intertwined.
 The impact taxes can have on your estate when you pass, if not addressed appropriately, can wreak havoc on your estate.
-So, while we can't speak for sure on how the tax landscape will look in the coming years, we have a good sense that changes are on the horizon.

 Invariably, the end goal is to lower the overall value of your estate to limit your estate tax liability.
-There are several ways in which to reduce your taxable estate.
-For example, you can donate to charities, gift to family members, or incorporate estate reduction strategies through the utilization of specific trusts.
+There are several ways to reduce your taxable estate.
+You can donate to charities, give a gift to family members, or use specific trusts.
 Below are just a few select strategies that can help from a tax perspective and leave a lasting legacy as you see fit.

 Common Gifting Strategies